hluk/CopyQ/docs/scripting-api.rst

    All arguments after ``null`` are passed to standard input of the command.

-   If arguments is function it will be called with array of lines read from stdout whenever available.
+   If argument is function it will be called with array of lines read from stdout whenever available.

    E.g. create item for each line on stdout: